 Scroll through the slideshow to see inside and discover must-see attractions and restaurants in the neighborhood.

 A Multipurpose Hall and Shopping Destination

-From the city's once-upon-a-time city hall to showcasing made-in-Quebec products in its over one dozen on-site boutiques selling locally-made fashion, art, and jewelry, Marché Bonsecours also houses exhibit and banquet halls, hosting key annual events, notably the World Press Photo exhibition, Braderie de Mode Québécoise and Quebec's largest chocolate show, Je t'aime en chocolat.
+From the city's once-upon-a-time city hall to showcasing made-in-Quebec products in its more than a dozen on-site boutiques selling locally-made fashion, art, and jewelry, Marché Bonsecours also houses exhibit and banquet halls, hosting key annual events, notably the World Press Photo exhibition, Braderie de Mode Québécoise and Quebec's largest chocolate show, Je t'aime en chocolat.